mongodb/docs/source/includes/fact-index-rolling-build.rst

 less than ``4.2``,
-:doc:`resync the head database </tutorial/resync-backup>` to ensure that the head database takes the new index into account.
+:doc:`resync the head database </tutorial/resync-backup>` to ensure that the head database takes the new index into account. runs with an |fcv-link|
+less than ``4.2``, :doc:`resync the head database
+</tutorial/resync-backup>` to ensure that the head database takes the
+new index into account.

 |mms| automatically cancels rolling index builds
 that do not succeed on all nodes.
 When a rolling index build completes